jaglima/jaglima.github.io/content/posts/2023-07-15-Reproduciblity_seven.md

 **Bibliography:**

 [1] [J. F. Pimentel, L. Murta, V. Braganholo, and J. Freire, “Understanding and improving the quality and reproducibility of Jupyter notebooks,” Empirical Software Engineering, vol. 26, no. 4, p.
 65, 2021.]

+[2] [F. Martínez-Plumed et al., “CRISP-DM twenty years later: From data mining processes to data science trajectories,” IEEE Trans.
+Knowl.
+Data Eng., vol. 33, no. 8, pp. 3048–3061, 2019.]

+[3] [P. Sugimura and F. Hartl, “Building a reproducible machine learning pipeline,” arXiv preprint arXiv:1810.
+04570, 2018.]

+[4] [N. A. Lynnerup, L. Nolling, R. Hasle, and J. Hallam, “A Survey on Reproducibility by Evaluating Deep Reinforcement Learning Algorithms on Real-World Robots,” in Proceedings of the Conference on Robot Learning, L. P. Kaelbling, D. Kragic, and K. Sugiura, Eds., in Proceedings of Machine Learning Research, vol. 100.
+PMLR, 30 Oct--01 Nov 2020, pp. 466–489.]

+[5] [A. Masood, A. Hashmi, A. Masood, and A. Hashmi, “AIOps: predictive analytics & machine learning in operations,” Cognitive Computing Recipes: Artificial Intelligence Solutions Using Microsoft Cognitive Services and TensorFlow, pp. 359–382, 2019.]